-If you are interested in cooking Chicken Gizzards, that are very cheap and called Giblets in Melbourne where I live, but don’t know how to cook them, try this easy recipe.
-Many people suggest to remove the tough silver coloured parts from Chicken Gizzards before cooking them.
+If you are interested in cooking Chicken Gizzards (Giblets), but don’t know how to cook them, try this easy recipe.
+Many people suggest to remove the tough silver coloured parts from Gizzards before cooking them.
 I don’t want to do that with my aching hands.
 I pre-boil them, so that you can eat the silver parts as well.
 The Chicken Gizzards in this dish are still crunchy after cooked, but they should be crunchy anyway.
 If you can’t find Konnyaku (Konjac), you don’t need to add it.
 Just alter the amount of Sauce, OR double the amount of Gizzards.

 2 to 3 Servings